kisekae/UltraKiss/README.md

 - "setmodal" and "letmodal" commands to restrict user events to a specific object.
 - "read", "write", "open" and "close" commands for external file access.
 - "viewer" command to access viewer specific control features.
 - "environment" command to access external information and objects.
+- "signal", "wait", and "sleep" commands for multiple activity synchronization control.
+- "paint" command to force a redraw of the current screen.

-### GUI Components
+### GUI Components (UltraKiss Extension)

 - Support for basic Graphical User Interface components for simplified user input.
 - Labels, Buttons, Check Boxes, Lists, Text Fields, Text Areas, Radio Buttons.
 - Individual component attributes to control font characteristics, color, scrolling, and state.
 - Integration with the FKiSS event model to recognize user component events.
 - Ability to replace the viewer menu bar with application defined menu items.